mmbman/Katagiri/jewel-mirror-awareness.md

 Worm is Buddha.

-Maybe you think of the worm as a kind of a life, or an 1llumination, so-called buddha; and you mistake it for a kind of power.
+Maybe you think of the worm as a kind of a life, or an illumination, so-called buddha; and you mistake it for a kind of power.
 And you think that if you worship this worm it will help your life.
 Or maybe you try to find Buddha inside the worm.

 No way.

 You cannot mix them up.

 Worm is worm.
-Budcha Shakyamuni is Buddha Shakyamuni.
+Buddha Shakyamuni is Buddha Shakyamuni.

-Now your are confused.
+Now you are confused.
 Because Dogen Zenji says you should see worm as Buddha.

-Now think of that Statement that Soto and Rinzai and everything else is the same, because no matter what religion you follow, they are all seeking the same truth.
+Now think of that statement that Soto and Rinzai and everything else is the same, because no matter what religion you follow, they are all seeking the same truth.

-It is all right to say this, but I will give you hint: it is nothing but dualism.
+It is all right to say this, but I will give you a hint: it is nothing but dualism.
 It does not show an understanding of human life as lived in reality.

 Because there are different ways of life, different religions.
 And you cannot mix them up.
 You cannot mix up Christianity and Buddhism and Hinduism.
 If you say that all religions are seeking the same truth, then why do they fight each other.
 If you say that intellectually all religions are the same, and whatever you believe in it is fine, well, I disagree.